Sophrinix/fixAppJS/README.md

 FixAppJS on Titanium iOS projects corrects the "Could not find the file app.js" issue.

 ## Why is this needed?
-Appcelerator has a history of regressing to "Could not find the file app.js" when you try to use their generated Xcode project and I have a history of fixing and/or reporting it.
+Appcelerator has a history of regressing to "Could not find the file app.js" when you try to open Xcode and use their generated Xcode project and I have a history of fixing and/or reporting it.

 In 2013 I had this to say: